mattiasrunge/barf/README.md

 - [ ] Implement `pull` operation
 - [ ] Implement `backup` operation
 - [ ] Implement `restore` operation
-- [ ] Add version to socket protocol and restart daemon if mismatch
+- [ ] Restart daemon if version mismatch
 - [ ] Option to output JSON when used in scripts
-- [ ] Implement update to check and update *barf*
 - [ ] Possibility to output live logging from rsync, like tail
 - [ ] Create a better CI workflow
 - [ ] Write tests